CARD: Classification and Regression Diffusion Models: Experiments

 \subsection{Classification}

-Similar to \citet{deepensembles}, our motivation for classification is not to achieve the state-of-the-art performance in terms of mean accuracy on the benchmark datasets, which is strongly related to network architecture design.
-Our goal is two-fold: \begin{enumerate} \item We aim to solve classification problems via a generative model, emphasizing its capability to improve the performance of a base classifier with deterministic outputs; \item We intent to introduce the idea of uncertainty to classification predictions at the instance~level. \end{enumerate}
+Similar to \citet{deepensembles}, our motivation for classification is not to achieve state-of-the-art performance in terms of mean accuracy on the benchmark datasets, which is strongly related to network architecture design.
+Our goal is two-fold: \begin{enumerate} \item We aim to solve classification problems via a generative model, emphasizing its capability to improve the performance of a base classifier with deterministic outputs in terms of accuracy; \item We intend to provide an alternative sense of uncertainty, by introducing the idea of model confidence at the instance level, \textit{i.e.}, how sure the model is about \textit{each} of its predictions, through the stochasticity of outputs from a generative model. \end{enumerate}